FREE Shipping on orders over $899

 • It may be associated with nausea, vomiting, and sensitivity to light or loud sounds.

-Treatment of acute migraine episodes includes the use of pain relievers such as acetaminophen and NSAIDs.
+Treatment for acute migraine episodes includes the use of pain relievers such as acetaminophen and NSAIDs.

-However, when the episodes occur more than three times a month; they are disabling or there is a failure of symptomatic treatment; The start of preventive treatment may be necessary.
+However, when episodes occur more than three times a month, are disabling, or symptomatic treatment fails, preventive treatment may be necessary.

-Finally, there are some warning signs about headaches that indicate that a detailed study by the treating doctor is required:
+Finally, there are some warning signs about headaches that indicate that a detailed study by the treating physician is required:

 • Pain that begins after age 50 or before age 10.

-• It occurs after exercise, a change in position, or coughing.
+• It occurs after exercise, a change of position, or coughing.

-• It is accompanied by symptoms such as: fever; skin breakouts; night sweats; weight loss or alterations in the state of consciousness.
+• It is accompanied by symptoms such as fever; skin rashes; night sweats; weight loss; and altered mental status.

 • Persistent headache in the morning accompanied by nausea.

-Remember to consult your doctor if symptoms persist, avoid self-medication and excessive consumption of painkillers, which, far from improving the pain, can cause it to become a chronic condition.
+Remember to consult a doctor if symptoms persist.
+Avoid self-medication and excessive use of painkillers, which, far from relieving pain, can cause it to become chronic.

 PRONAPRESA